 And here the role of industry expertise comes into play.
 Lack of relevant industry experience may lead to missing important industry-related details and, as a result, can reflect on final software adoption by your team and ROI.

 Besides industry expertise, you should look for consultancies that have enough resources to work with companies of your size and have used similar business and project management models to yours.

-Your due diligence in checking your future partner technical and marketing background will be paid off in a long run, so it’s really worth to take more tome for a thorough research.
+Your due diligence in checking your future partner’s technical and marketing background will be paid off in a long run, so it’s really worth taking more time for thorough research.

 The reason why you need to hire a consulting partner for your project is because his competence exceeds what you already have available in your company.
 So, probably, the last thing you want is a partner that appears to be a “yes-man” or an ordinary order-taker who readily agrees with your every suggestion and every proposed action.

 What you most likely look for is a real expert that will examine and question your business to its core, and won’t be afraid to take the lead and suggest taking the harder route if it’s needed.

 Due to a fair share of completed projects, experienced Salesforce consultants will help to avoid mistakes they’ve learned the hard way and suggest the best course of actions but not always what you may consider “right”.

 Among the most profound misconceptions is that your partnership with Salesforce consultants should finish with a CRM deployment.